 Given a choice, unhappy or dissatisfied employees leave a company.
 Attrition is a clear warning sign of problems in a distributed development organization.
 While there are numerous operational and management issues previously described that could cause higher-than-normal attrition, the distributed environment of the SaaS company suffered most from two.
 They were insufficient local leadership and cultural insensitivity.

 Local management was lacking, and in some offices, nonexistent.
 This is because management failed to attract management-level people in some very challenging geographies.
-Without local managers, people tended to be treated as work horses, merely pumping out code for some remote corporation overseas.
+Without local managers, people tended to be treated as workhorses, merely pumping out the code for some remote corporation overseas.
 This was no way to develop a sense of ownership and passion for helping the greater good of the organization.
 A clear ‘sign within a sign’ is the inability to staff local management teams.

 At the same time, the company’s management team failed to attract and motivate management-level employees to repatriate back to their home countries.
 The SaaS company failed in understanding that it would need to give these people product ownership to motivate them to pick up their families and move them across the world.